luvit/luvit-releases/0.3.1/ubuntu11.10/README.markdown

 Binaries come in both `i686` and `x86_64` for Ubuntu 11.10.
 Within each there is a both types of builds.

+Also these files are mirrored at the luvit.io website prefixed with `/dist` instead of `luvit-releases`.
+For example, to wget a luvit binary for the latest luvit release for the latest ubuntu version, use:

+    wget http://luvit.io/dist/latest/ubuntu-latest/`uname -m`/luvit-bundled/luvit

+The `uname -m` will be `i686` or `x86_64` depending on if your machine is 64 or 32 bit.

 ## Luvit Bundled

 The `luvit-bundled` build contains a single binary that can be run as-is.
 All the luvit lua modules are embedded in the binary.